elap733/NBA-Injuries-Analysis/README.md

 **Fig.17: Heat map of games missed to serious injury events over the course of the season** [Code to recreate plot](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_calendar_heatmap_serious_injuries.py) <br/>*Additional figure notes: excluded events related to personal reasons, rest, sickness; only includes players averaging 10 minutes per game; only includes injuries with injury durations greater than 15 games; 2011 season was a strike shortened season that began in December.*

 Note that this plot shows the number of games missed due to serious injury events that occurred in in a given month- NOT the number of games missed that month.
-For instance if a player tore his ACL in November and was out for the rest of the season, all of those missed games would be counted toward November's total.
+For instance, if a player tore his ACL in November and was out for the rest of the season, all of those missed games would be counted toward November's total.
 Two additional notes/caveats when interpreting this plot: (1) April/May will inherently appear to have fewer serious injuries than other months simply because teams may have less than 10 games left in the season at that point;(2) the 2011 season was a strike shortened season that began in December rather than October/November.

-Intuitively I expected more serious injures to occur later in the season as players wear down, Figure 17 however suggests that in recent years, the most serious injuries are occurring early in the season.
+Intuitively I expected more serious injures to occur later in the season as players wear down.
+Figure 17, however, suggests that in recent years, the most serious injuries are occurring early in the season.
 Could this trend be related to shortened preseasons and an earlier start to the season?
 A shortened preseason may be hindering player conditioning, placing them in higher risk for injury at the start of the regular season.

 ## Conclusions